RAG Configuration Guide

 OpenAI example

-Add a provider for your language model (e.g., OpenAI):
+Add a provider for your language model in your run.yaml (e.g., OpenAI):

 models: